TomShlesinger/Different_coral_population_trajectories/README.md

-# Contrasting_coral_population_trajectories
+This repository includes data and code used in the study entitled:

-Code and data for: "Contrasting population trajectories of two reef-building corals with similar life-history traits"
+# Contrasting population trajectories of two reef-building corals with similar life-history traits

+### (in submission)
+---